shkm/strong_service/README.md

 ## Strong Service Premium / Hire an Expert

 In order to fund development, I am now offering a premium version of Strong Service alongside consulting services.
-Contact me for more details
+Contact me for more details.

 ## Development